The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 }
 ```

-In my example `health` is the private field in a `Player` class showcasing a video game style example. `health` is made a private field utilizing the `#`
+In my example `health` is the private field in a `Player` class showcasing a video game style example. `health` is made a private field utilizing the `#`, which means that you wont be able to touch it directly and have to go through with the `healPlayer()` **method** instead.

+This concept is useful when programming because sometimes you don't want certain features to be publicly changed whenever the user feels like it.
+For example, in video games, you're not supposed to just heal your health out of nowhere, you have to use an item to heal, and the game changes your health through a method.
+In other words, it's helpful because it keeps certain data or features hidden so people can't just go in and change them on their own.

 --